lapop-central/lapop/README.md

 ## 🛠️ Installation

-To install the package in your R console, run:
+To install the package in your console, run:

 ```r
 devtools::install_github("lapop-central/lapop",